Movie Theater Business Model | How Do Movie Theaters Make Money

 Theater Pays the distributor a rental fee for the right to show the film

 Terms regarding revenue sharing and movie release timings are also decided in advance.
-Before we get further we need to know some technical terms that will help us get a more clear view of what the process looks like, so here goes!
+Before we get further, we need to know some technical terms that will help us get a clearer view of what the process looks like, so here goes!

 Distribution of Box Office Revenue Worldwide in 2023, by Region